Krrish (character)

-Krishna Mehra, better known as Krrish, is an Indian superhero appearing in the film series of the same name.
-The character was created by Rakesh Roshan and is portrayed by Hrithik Roshan.
-He made his first appearance in Krrish (2006), the second film of the franchise as the son of original protagonists Dr. Rohit Mehra and Nisha Mehra (played by Hrithik Roshan and Preity Zinta) from Koi...
-Mil Gaya, the first film of the franchise and Krrish 3 (2013), the third film of the franchise.
+Krishna Mehra, better known as Krrish, is an Indian superhero appearing in the Krrish film series.
+Created by Rakesh Roshan and portrayed by Hrithik Roshan, the character was introduced in Krrish (2006) as the son of Dr. Rohit Mehra (also portrayed by Roshan) and Nisha Mehra (portrayed by Preity Zinta) from Koi...
+Mil Gaya (2003).
+He later appeared in Krrish 3 (2013), the third instalment in the series.